niranjana-2004/ML-project_1/README.md

 # ML-project_1
-Doing ML projects so that i can improve my skills
+Its ML project that I'll do to improve my skills
+This is the first project